Enrollment Management Institute

 Participants must be nominated by a supervisor or another leader in their office who is able to affirm institutional support for their participation.
 The nomination window opens in March each year, with selected participants notified in June.

-Successful nominees have significant experience in admissions, financial aid, enrollment services, registrar, or similar areas, are not currently chief enrollment officers, and have strong potential for advancement.
-As part of the nomination process, nominators are asked to affirm their support for the candidate, including granting release time for meetings and financially supporting the nominee.
-Professionals with 5-10 years of experience who have interest in exploring other College Board professional development opportunities are encouraged to check out the Enrollment Leadership Academy (ELA) for mid-level enrollment management leaders.
+Successful nominees typically bring substantial experience in admissions, financial aid, enrollment services, the registrar’s office, or related areas.
+They report to their institution’s chief enrollment officer, are not currently serving in that role, and demonstrate strong potential for advancement.
+As part of the nomination process, nominators affirm their support by granting release time for meetings and committing financial support.
+Professionals with 5–10 years of experience, as well as those in roles not reporting directly to a chief enrollment officer, are encouraged to explore the College Board’s Enrollment Leadership Academy (ELA), designed for mid-level enrollment management leaders.

 "This session was just what I have been hoping for.
 The presenter covered so many areas of working directly with university leadership and how to navigate challenges with those relationships." – Director of Financial Aid